 Is Zealthy legit?

 Zealthy is a real telehealth company with LegitScript certification and NABP-accredited pharmacy partners.
 It has served over 100,000 patients and the medications contain real active ingredients.
-However, the platform has an active DOJ/FTC lawsuit over billing practices and its founder previously settled with the FTC for $7 million at his prior company (Cerebral).
+However, the platform has an active DOJ/FTC lawsuit over billing practices, a February 2026 FDA warning letter to its operating entity FitRx LLC, and its founder previously settled with the FTC for $7 million at Cerebral.
 Proceed with awareness of these risks.

 How much does Zealthy cost per month?

 Zealthy charges a $135/month membership fee plus medication costs.
 Compounded semaglutide starts at $151/month and compounded tirzepatide starts at $216/month (3-month bulk pricing).
 Total monthly cost: $286 for semaglutide or $351 for tirzepatide.
+The bundled plan ($449/month ongoing) costs roughly $100 more than buying membership and medication separately.
 With insurance, brand-name GLP-1 medications can cost as low as $25/month plus the $135 membership.

 Does Zealthy accept insurance?